 Where, for religious reasons, members of staff wish to cover their forearms or wear a bracelet when not engaged in patient care, ensure that sleeves or bracelets can be pushed up the arm and secured in place for hand washing and direct patient care activity.
 Placement areas may be able to provide disposable over-sleeves – elasticated at the wrist and elbow – to cover forearms during patient care activity.
 Disposable over-sleeves can be worn where gloves are used, but strict adherence to washing hands and wrists must be observed before and after use.
 Over sleeves must be discarded in exactly the same way as disposable gloves

 4.4 Epaulettes corresponding to the programme of study should be worn at all times.
-These are obtained from the HLS Placements team at the start of the year.
+These will be issued at the start of your programme along with your other uniform items.

-4.5 Plain black protective boots (issued) and plain black socks should be worn. insoles as they may be required to offer support for twelve or more hours per day.
+4.5 Plain black protective boots (issued) and plain black socks should be worn.
+You may wish to purchase your own Insoles if you require additional support due to wearing your boots for twelve or more hours per day.

 4.7 Uniforms should be washed at the highest permissible temperature between each use.
 Three sets are provided to allow a continuous rotation of uniforms to be washed.
 Washing instructions for provided PPE and Uniform MUST be followed.

 4.8 Uniforms must be free from stains and creases.
-Allowing uniforms to air-dry rather than tumble-drying will reduce the amount of creasing.
 You will be expected to iron out any creases and may be turned away from any practice learning environment if your uniform is creased or soiled.

 4.9 Headwear, (for example: turbans and kippot, veils and headscarves) for religious or cultural reasons should be maintained as an item of uniform in line with the principles of this policy.
 They must be changed and laundered in accordance with the laundering of uniforms.
 Students should ensure that they keep a spare in case the headwear becomes contaminated during the course of their work.
 All headwear must be secured neatly and be unadorned.
 The use of headwear does not remove the need for maintaining standards of personal hygiene